BattlePlugins/BattleSite/docs/ba/faq.md

 ## General Questions
 ### What's the difference between Matches and Events?
 The primary difference is how they are started by default, and how you join.
-* Matches have a waiting queue, and the competition will start when enough people join
+* Matches have a waiting queue, and the competition will start when enough people have joined.
-* Events are usually started by an admin, where there is an announcement and a phase where people can join.
+* Events are usually started by an Admin or Operator, where there is an announcement and a phase where people can join.

 What makes it tricky is there are a lot of options to start both in different ways.
-Matches can be started with '''defaultOptions.matchEnableForceStart: true''' which will make the game start after a set time as long as the minimum number of teams have joined.
-Events can be started with '''defaultOptions.allowPlayerCreation''' which allows them to auto start their own events.
-Events can also skip the join phase by enabling a ready block '''defaultOptions.enablePlayerReadyBlock: true'''
+-   Matches can be started with `defaultOptions.matchEnableForceStart: true` which will make the game start after a set time as long as the minimum number of teams have joined.
+-   Events can be started with `defaultOptions.allowPlayerCreation` which allows them to auto start their own events.
+-   Events can also skip the join phase by enabling a ready block `defaultOptions.enablePlayerReadyBlock: true`.

 ## Statistic Questions
 ### How do I make leaderboards?
 You need the [BattleTracker](bt/index.md) plugin, BA's sister plugin that handles PVP and PVE deaths and interactions.
 This also allows for leaderboard signs, ELO, rankings, and more!